kkamieniecka/slides_kpbioteam/EWAS_Elixir_CNV/PITCHME.md

 ####  CNV Detection Pipelines

-Multiples initiatives have been made to produce optimal pipelines to detect CNV using micro-array, WES or WGS data.
+@size[0.5em](Multiples initiatives have been made to produce optimal pipelines to detect CNV using micro-array, WES or WGS data.
-To reach this objective, three tasks are proposed:
+To reach this objective, three tasks are proposed:)
 @ul
 - will establish the list of available pipelines/software as well as partners’ local solutions to detect CNV from gene panels, WES, shallow and deep WGS, array CGH and SNP microarrays.